NCATSTranslator/Knowledge_Graph_Exchange_Registry/KGE_REGISTRY_ARCHITECTURE.md

 ## Architectural Options for a KGE Registry Function

-A couple of possible configurations could be envisioned to fulfill the function of KGE Registration, not all mutually exclusive:
+A couple of possible configurations could be envisioned to fulfill the function of KGE Registration, not mutually exclusive:

 ### TRAPI Indexing Option